+There is a commonly held view across multiple sources, matching Fosyth's and Alpers' estimations, of between 1.2 and 1.5 million firearms in New Zealand.
 New Zealand news article in 2015 said that there were around 1.5 million firearms sourced by Police (Bayer, 2015).
 Radio New Zealand (RNZ) news referred to 1.2 million civilian-held firearms in 2016 (Bradley, 2016).
-There were 1.2 million firearms amongst civilians in New Zealand in 2015 according to the Lim's Bachelor of Laws dissertation (2017) sourced by a Police briefing.
+There were 1.2 million firearms amongst civilians in New Zealand in 2015, according to the Lim's Bachelor of Laws dissertation (2017) sourced from a Police briefing.
 Another Stuff news article mentioned 1.5 million firearms one more time in 2018 (News Hub, 2018).
 The common points of these sources are that the given numbers are very similar to Forsyth's and Alpers' estimations between 1.2 and 1.5 million.